ether-camp/public/reputation.md

    b. how to prevent fake projects to submit? - possilbe that by approving project submissions.

 5. User karma is the power to upvote projects

+6. PoV - Proove of Value - submitted work to the VA: like submitted review that was recognized by project.